mapcrafter/mapcrafter/docs/commandline.rst

 .. cmdoption:: -b, --batch

 	This option deactivates the animated progress bar.
+This is useful if you let the renderer run with a cronjob and pipe the output into a log file.